 You can keep up with your plants’ phosphorus needs by knowing how often they need to be fertilized, so that you avoid deficiency altogether.

-Once you know your plant is in need of fertilizing, here’s how to use liquid bone meal:
+Once you know your plant needs fertilizing, here’s how to use liquid bone meal:

 It really is very simple to use!
 Once applied, all that’s left to do is wait for it to break down into your soil.
 Since bone meal is a slow-release fertilizer, this can take time.